tsabelmann/cthulhubot/README.md

 # Cthulhu Discord Bot
-Interactive discord bot that allows to throw dice according to the pen and paper game with the same name.
+An interactive discord bot that allows throwing dice according to the pen and paper game **Cthulhu**.

 ## Usage